01AliAbbas/Kanoo-Award-Project/README.md

 This is not just a digital receipt app — it is a **next-generation finance, warranty, and consumer protection system** powered by AI and cloud technology.

+# Important notes:
-If you need help with access or setup, feel free to reach out.
+- If you need help with access, setup or any question about the project feel free to reach out.
+- If need more details about the functional requirements you can refer to the report in the functional requirements chapter.